Fear of success. It feels like an oxymoron, doesn’t it? Doesn’t everyone want to be successful in some way?

 3. Use Your Village

 “No man is an island,” as the saying goes, and that applies even more so for people who are trying to move past boundaries in their life.
-While you never want to trumpet your plans to everyone you meet (doing so can give you the feeling of success without actually attaining it), it’s vitally important that you reach out to your network to ask them for support and guidance.
+While you never want to trumpet your plans to everyone you meet (doing so can give you the feeling of success without actually attaining it), it’s vitally important that you reach out to someone else to ask them for support and guidance.
 This is also a great time to evaluate your network as a whole; if you find that very few people are in your corner, it’s time to find people who will be.

 4. Be Flexible